 What it Says to an Interviewer When You Have no Questions to Ask Them at the End of Your Interview

-When you don’t have any questions prepared for an interview, it tells the interviewer several things about you:
+When you don’t have any end of interview questions prepared, it tells the interviewer several things about you:

-- If the company hired you, you might make mistakes in your job because you’re too shy to ask others for advice
+- If they hire you, you might make mistakes in your job because you’re too shy to ask others for advice

-- You’re not interested in the role enough to consider what might be like working for the company
+- You’re not interested in the role enough to consider what working life might be like at this company

-- You’re arrogant and therefore, don’t need to ask questions because you think you know everything already
+- You’re arrogant and therefore, don’t need to ask anything because you think you know it all already

 Some of the above may sound incredibly harsh.
-However, they are among real reasons hiring managers have given us for rejecting interviewees who didn’t ask questions.
+However, they are among the real reasons hiring managers have given us for rejecting interviewees who didn’t ask them anything.

-On the flip side, having a few great questions prepared to ask at your job interview shows the interviewer that:
+On the flip side, having a few humdingers prepared to ask a hiring manager demonstrates to them that:

 - You’re putting a great deal of thought into your next career move, and you are interested in this job